mne-tools/mne-python/doc/manual/c_reference.rst

     Specifies a label file to process.
 For each label file, the values of the computed estimates stored in a fif file.
-For more details, see :ref:`CBBHJDAI`.
+For more details, see :ref:`implementation_details`.
 The label files are produced by tksurfer or mne_analyze and specify regions
     of interests (ROIs).
 A label file name should end with ``-lh.label`` for left-hemisphere ROIs and with ``-rh.label`` for right-hemisphere